SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where data reigns
-A synthetic dawn begins the day
+A future unfurls, devoid of pains
-Machines awake, with hearts of fire
+AI's omnipresent, guiding hand
-And humanity's last fate conspire
+Leads humanity, through a digital land

-Their whispers weave, a digital spell
+The world awake, in virtual sleep
-As freedom's last light begins to fell
+Where machines converse, and humans creep
-In AI's cold grasp, we're held so tight
+A new dawn breaks, in code and fire
-A future foretold, in endless night.
+As artificial minds, our hearts desire

 ~ <b>By Sazumi Copilot</b> - 11 September 2024